galaxyproject/galaxy_codex/docs/publications/BioHackrXiv/paper.md

 Of those tool suites, only 267 had a bio.tools identifier, which highlights the importance of performing the annotation process in parallel and complementing the tools with additional metadata.
 An example view of the created interactive table is shown in Figure \ref{web_table}.
 The filtered table for the microGalaxy community is embedded in the [Hub page for microGalaxy](https://galaxyproject.org/community/sig/microbial#tools) page as well as the dedicated [microGalaxy subdomain](https://microgalaxy.usegalaxy.eu/).
+The process for creating a new interactive table for a community is currently being transformed into a GTN tutorial.

 ![Screenshot of the interactive web table.
 The table provides comprehensive metadata for all Galaxy wrappers of a specific community and allows for custom searches based on logic filters over all columns.
 In the shown example, the user queries for all up-to-date tools that are annotated with an EDAM operation that includes "assembly". \label{web_table}](./figures/itable.png)

 ## bio.tools and EDAM annotations for microbiome community

 During the week of the Biohackathon, the microGalaxy community executed the annotation workflow as described in the Methods section (see also Figure \ref{annotation_workflow}).
 The initial filtered tool table of the microGalaxy included 218 tool suites, of which 61 had corresponding bio.tools identifiers.
 The process of the work was tracked using a GitHub project board.
 After the annotation process, the number of tools with bio.tools annotations was increased to 107.
 The added annotations for each respective bio.tools entry were also collectively reviewed by the team.
 A rerun of the Galaxy tool metadata extractor pipeline collected the additional information, and the metadata is now included in the interactive microGalaxy tool table.

 ## Training materials and updates to standards

-To provide the Galaxy research communities with simple and straightforward how-to to annotate their respective tool stacks, the described annotation workflow is currently being transformed into a Galaxy Training Network (GTN) tutorial.
+To provide the Galaxy research communities with simple and straightforward guide to annotating their respective tool stacks, the described annotation workflow is currently being transformed into a GTN tutorial.
 The guidelines created were also used to update the [best practices of the IUC repository](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html).

 # Conclusion and outlook